Build a CTO Website That Makes Technical Judgment Easy to Trust

 A dedicated CTO website lets you translate architecture and leadership decisions into commercial outcomes and risk control.

-LinkedIn Profile vs Fractional CTO Website
+LinkedIn vs a Business-Ready Fractional CTO Website

 LinkedIn introduces your background.
 Your CTO website should show how you make product and engineering decisions under real constraints.